arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

 Any time the input of a step relies on the output of another step via an [Arcaflow expression](expressions.md), an implicit step relationship is established.
-In this case, the Arcaflow engine holds the execution of the dependent step until the output from the supplier step is available.
+In this case, the Arcaflow engine holds the execution of the consumer `step_b` until the output from the supplier `step_a` is available.

 ```yaml title="workflow.yaml"
 version: v0.2.0